microsoft/Documentarian/Projects/Modules/Documentarian.Vale/Documentation/reference/cmdlets/Get-ValeConfiguration.md

 ## OUTPUTS

-### System.Object
+### ValeEffectiveConfiguration

-This cmdlet returns a custom object with the Vale configuration's properties.
+This cmdlet returns an object reflecting the effective configuration defined in the `.vale.ini` configuration file.
+An effective configuration merges the settings from any packages that include a configuration with the root configuration.

 ## NOTES